 Many other people contributed to the website with their expertise, advice and support but particular thanks go to Dr. Clare Short (CAMHS Consultant in Bristol) and Tom Hore (CEO Bristol Mind) both of whom supported the idea from the beginning and Dr. Georgina Grffiths, who gave up her own time to run several parent focus groups, which helped shape how the website developed.
 Lastly thanks to family, friends and all the parents and young people who contributed comments and ideas.

-The aim of HappyMaps is to signpost parents to existing resources on mental health for their families, and to make this South-West wide.
+There is a local section which was funded to be for the South-West UK.
 At the time of writing, the resources are incomplete and we welcome submissions of other local resources particularly from Somerset, Gloucestershire, Devon and Cornwall.
-Ultimately HappyMaps could expand to become UK wide and we therefore also welcome contact from other interested parties elsewhere in the UK who might be able to work with us on this.
+Ultimately we hope that HappyMaps will expand to become UK wide and we therefore also welcome contact from other interested parties elsewhere in the UK who might be able to work with us on this.